Lepton Flavour Symmetries: Symmetries: general considerations

 The flavour puzzle in the SM, here extended to include a source of neutrino masses, has two aspects.
 The first one is the existence of three fermion families replicating the same set of gauge quantum numbers.
 Or, equivalently, the invariance of the SM gauge Lagrangian under a global $\text{U(3)}^5$ global symmetry, where each U(3) factor mixes the three families of fermions with identical gauge quantum numbers: $q_i$, $u^c_i$, $d^c_i$, $l_i$, $e^c_i$, $i=1,2,3$.
 The Higgs Lagrangian is invariant under a further $\text{U(1)}_H$ rephasing of the Higgs doublet field.
 Thus $\Gmax \equiv \text{U(3)}^5 \times \text{U(1)}_H$ is the maximal group of global SM field transformations commuting with the actions of the Poincar\'e and gauge groups.
 It includes the hypercharge global transformations.
 In SM extensions, $\Gmax$ can be larger, if the matter field content is extended (singlet neutrinos for example, or additional Higgs fields); or smaller, if the gauge group is extended.

 If the source of neutrino masses is neglected, $\text{U(3)}^5 \times \text{U(1)}_H$ is explicitly broken by the SM Yukawa interactions to the four SM accidental symmetries --- the U(1) transformations associated to the individual lepton numbers $L_e$, $L_\mu$, $L_\tau$ and the total Baryon number $B$ --- and to the hypercharge global transformations.
 The accidental symmetries are anomalous, unless they are combinations of $B-L_e/3$, $B-L_\mu/3$, $B-L_\tau/3$.
 If neutrino masses are accounted for at the weak scale by the Weinberg operator, the three individual lepton numbers are also broken and only $B$ survives at the perturbative level, though it is anomalous.
-If neutrino masses are accounted for at the weak scale by Yukawa couplings to otherwise massless right-handed neutrinos, both $B$ and $L$ survive from an initial $\Gmax = \text{U(3)}^6 \times \text{U(1)}_H$, and only the $B-L$ combination is non-anomalous.
+If neutrino masses are of Dirac type, i.e.\ they are accounted for at the weak scale by Yukawa couplings to otherwise massless right-handed neutrinos, both $B$ and $L$ survive from an initial $\Gmax = \text{U(3)}^6 \times \text{U(1)}_H$, and only the $B-L$ combination is non-anomalous.

 The second aspect of the flavour puzzle is the peculiar pattern of fermion masses and mixings originating from the explicit breaking of $\text{U(3)}^5 \times \text{U(1)}_H$.
-The masses of the three families of charged fermion masses turn out to be hierarchical and the quark mixing is correspondingly small.
-Lepton mixing is instead large and at least two neutrino masses are at most mildly degenerate.
+The masses of the three families of charged fermion masses turn out to be hierarchical and the quark mixing is small.
+Lepton mixing is instead large and at least two neutrino masses are separated by less than an order of magnitude.